-Top tips when photographing an autistic child or teenager
+Top 3 Tips when photographing an autistic child or teenager

 Everyone wants to capture a perfect smile or memorable moment However, when taking a photograph of someone with autism can prove a challenge to some people.
 Not to me, my photography business specialises in working with schools and families with children and young people with complex needs.